Table of Contents

 Lighthouse

-Regular testing ensures your app is not only functional but also optimized for users.
+Regular testing ensures your app is not only functional but also user-friendly for users.

 10. API Tools

-APIs are essential in modern frontend apps.
-You often need to fetch data from external sources and display it in the UI.
+APIs are essential in modern frontend development; you often need to fetch data from external sources and display it in the UI.

 Postman